 W.D.
 Zeedyk, M. Walton, and T. Gadzia.
 Characterization and Restoration of Slope Wetlands in New Mexico: A Guide for Understanding Slope Wetlands, Causes of Degradation and Treatment Options.
 New Mexico Environment Department, Surface Water Quality Bureau Wetlands Program Technical Guide #2, 2014.

 Bobby’s Crossing at Flood Stage

 Cross Vane in One of the Pitchfork’s 33 Side Drainages

 Head-Cut - The most destructive culprit that contributes to erosion and channel incisions, the head-cut is a waterfall-like nick in the floor of a watercourse that creates or deepens channels.
-This damage to the watercourse is the first issue to be addressed in any restoration project.
+Head-cut damage to a watercourse is the first issue to be addressed in any restoration project.
 The water falls over the edge to the lower level and undercuts the floor of the watercourse, causing the head-cut to migrate up channel, “unzipping” ever-upward, eroding the channel and making way for another head-cut to form and repeat the unzipping process, continuing to deepen the channel.
-Before we began restoring the ciénaga, in 2005 we returned from a holiday, and the head-cut on the left had migrated up ciénaga, leaving an incision two football fields long and two to three car lanes wide.
+Before we began restoring the ciénaga, in 2005 we returned from a holiday, and the head-cut on the left had migrated up ciénaga, leaving an incision two football fields long, two to three car lanes wide and three feet deep.

 Channel Incision – Head-cuts can eventually lead to severe incisions like the one shown here.
 This photograph illustrates the depth of the Burro Ciénaga at mile six, four miles below the portion of the watercourse where the historic ciénaga is located.
 The final three miles of the nine-mile reach of the 48-mile-long Burro Ciénaga on the ranch have suffered the serious erosion pictured here.